-FW Cook presented information to the Committee in October 2022 indicating that our revenues were at the 41st percentile, and our market capitalization was at the 59th percentile, in each case, of these peer group companies.
+FW Cook presented information to the Committee in October 2023 indicating that our revenues were at the 39th percentile, and our market capitalization was at the 70th percentile, in each case, of these peer group companies.

-The data shared with the Committee by FW Cook in January 2023 indicated that in the aggregate named executive officer target TAC was near the median of peer group practice and target TDC was between the median and the 75th percentile of peer group practice.
-Individual named executive officer target TAC ranged from the 25th percentile to the 75th percentile of peer group practice and target TDC ranged from the median to between the median and the 75th percentile of peer group practice, and target TDC ranged from the median to between the median and the 75th percentile of peer group practice, reflecting our culture, the dynamics of our industry, and the experience, contributions, and unique skill sets and knowledge of our business embodied in each of our named executive officers.
 In addition to its review of peer group executive compensation data, the Committee may review general industry executive compensation survey data when insufficient peer group data is available for a specific executive position or as another means of performing a market check on our overall executive compensation program or on individual components of the program.
 This information assists the Committee in its executive compensation decision making process.